openshift/enhancements/enhancements/baremetal/ztp-metal3.md

 ## Proposal

 - Building CoreOS images for the *standard* flow is handled by [image-customization-controller][icc] (ICC).
-It will be updated to optionally accept additional Ignition configuration via a new annotation `baremetal.openshift.io/ignition-override-uri`.

-- Additionally, ICC will recognize the label linking `BareMetalHost`s to `InfraEnv` resources from the assisted service.
-When such a label is present, ICC will wait for the Ignition override annotation to be provided.
-  Otherwise, it will proceed with the image building.
+ICC will start ignoring all `PreprovisioningImage`s that have the `infraenvs.agent-install.openshift.io` label (copied from the corresponding `BareMetalHost` by BMO).

+- A new controller will be created as part of the assisted service to handle `PreprovisioningImage`s that do have the InfraEnv label.
+Its exact implementation will be defined by the assisted team.
+The assisted agent configuration will be updated to not start the agent automatically in the presence of the Ironic agent.

+- To boot CoreOS via network, three artifacts are required: the kernel, the initramfs and the root filesystem.
+In the current ICC implementation, only the initramfs is a dynamically generated artifact, while the kernel and the rootfs are taken from the payload on the Metal3 pod start-up and used for all nodes.
+Since ZTP supports installing clusters of a different version and even architecture from the hub cluster, we will add separate fields to the `PreprovisioningImage`'s `Status`:

+  `KernelURL` to store the matching kernel.

+  `ExtraKernelParams` to provide a link to the root file system.
+BMO will be updated to pass the parameters to the node.

 - [Ironic agent][ironic-agent] currently contains a custom deployment plugin (*custom deploy method* in baremetal-operator terms, *custom deploy step* in Ironic terms) that invokes `coreos-installer` for the image installation.
-  A new custom deploy method `start_assisted_install` will be added to start the assisted agent at the right moment.
+  A new custom deploy method `start_assisted_install` will be added to start the assisted agent when BMO requests deployment.

 - The assisted service (more specifically, BMAC) will stop explicitly disabling *inspection* on `BareMetalHost`s it manages, will start using a different process based on the new `start_assisted_install` deploy method and stop rebooting the machine in the end of the process.

-- BMAC will also set the `baremetal.openshift.io/ignition-override-uri` annotation with the URI of the assisted agent configuration on any `PreprovisioningImage` objects linked to `BareMetalHost` objects it manages.
-The assisted agent configuration will be updated to not start the agent automatically in the presence of the Ironic agent (can be detected e.g. by the presence of the `ironic-agent` systemd service).

 ### User Stories